Back to case studies

 What contract and procurement language would make the minimum floor enforceable

 The minimum floor is the baseline below which “human in command” becomes operationally hollow.
-It comes from the three-level control stack in Section 4: a human reviewer must have access to original evidence (not only the AI-filtered output), authority to override without additional approval, and a documented record of the decision.
-Notice, audit logs, an accessible appeal path, named kill-switch authority, and override-rate tracking are the specific mechanisms that make this real.
+It is derived from the three-level control stack in Section 4: a human reviewer must have access to original evidence (not only the AI-filtered output), authority to override without additional approval, and a documented record of the decision.
+Notice, audit logs, an accessible appeal path, named kill-switch authority, and override-rate tracking are the specific mechanisms that operationalize this.
 Below the floor, nominal human involvement satisfies legal standards while providing no real check on the AI system.

-Here’s what a real clause looks like in plain language — what this would look like in an enterprise software procurement agreement or collective bargaining agreement:
+A real clause in plain language — what this would look like in an enterprise software procurement agreement or collective bargaining agreement:

 AI Employment Decision Systems — Human Command Requirements